 Juveniles can be banded and have a black head, with a lighter band behind, a black nape, and numerous red-brown spots on the belly.

-The Eastern Brown snake is active during the day and is notorious for its speed and aggression.
-When highly agitated, they hold their necks high, appearing in an upright S-shape.
-The snake usually seeks to flee when confronted, though it can be highly aggressive if provoked.
+he Eastern Brown snake is active during the day and is known for its speed and agility.
+When agitated, they hold their necks high, appearing in an upright S-shape.
+The snake usually seeks to flee when confronted, though it can be highly defensive if provoked.